-\end{defn} With the notations of regular conjugate and symmetrization, we give the following definition. \begin{defn} Let $f$ be a slice regular function on $B=B(0,R)$.
+With the notations of regular conjugate and symmetrization, we give the following definition. \begin{defn} Let $f$ be a slice regular function on $B=B(0,R)$.
 Let the zero set of its symmetrization $\mathcal{Z}_{f^s}$ be a proper subset of $B$.
 The \emph{regular reciprocal} of $f$ is defined as the function $f^{-\ast}(q):B\backslash\mathcal{Z}_{f^s}\to\mbh$ by

-\end{defn} If a slice regular function $f=\sum_{\ell=0}^n q^{\ell}a_{\ell}$ is given a finite series, then $f$ is called a \emph{slice regular polynomial}.
-The following well-known theorem, also recognized as \emph{Eilenberg--Niven theorem}, given precise factorizations of slice regular polynomials. \begin{thm}[Fundamental Theorem of Algebra for Quaternion~\cite{EN,GSto1,GS,GP1}] Let $f(q)$ be a non-zero slice regular polynomial on $\mbh$.
+\end{defn} If a slice regular function $f=\sum_{\ell=0}^n q^{\ell}a_{\ell}$ is given by a finite series, i.e. $a_{\ell}=0$ for $\ell\gg 1$, then $f$ is called a \emph{slice regular polynomial}.
+The following well-known theorem, also recognized as \emph{Eilenberg--Niven theorem}, gives precise factorizations of slice regular polynomials. \begin{thm}[Fundamental Theorem of Algebra for Quaternions~\cite{EN,GSto1,GP1}] Let $f(q)$ be a non-constant slice regular polynomial on $\mbh$.
 Then its zero set $\mathcal{Z}_{f}$ is non-empty.
 More precisely, the zero set $\mathcal{Z}_{f}$ is a finite union of spherical roots (of the form $\S_{\alpha}$ for some $\alpha\in\mbh$) and isolated roots.
 Also, the polynomial $f(q)$ can be factorized completely as